sanskrit/raw_etexts_english/blogs/manasataramgini/2008-08-03_a-kambhoja-khmer-pashupata-inscription-from-the-reign-of-king-bhava-varman.md

 +++
-title = "A Kambhoja (Khmer) pAshupata inscription from the reign of kingxa0bhava-varman"
+title = "A Kambhoja (Khmer) pAshupata inscription from the reign of king bhava-varman"

 +++
 A Sanskrit inscription from the Phnom Prah Vihar hillock in Cambodia,